"It's not every day you meet your dream girl.

 - A gender reversed version is found in Earthbound Zero.
 Ana fell in love with Ninten when she started seeing him in her dreams.

-- In Space Quest 4, it isn't quite a dream, but pretty much all of the events of that game feel like a really weird dream to Roger Senior.
+- In Space Quest 4, it isn't quite a dream, but all of the events of that game feel like a really weird dream to Roger Senior.
 More importantly (as far as this trope is concerned), it is in this game, during a particularly weird segment at the end, that Roger Senior first sees Beatrice, the woman who will bear his son, Roger Junior.

 - Chulip starts with the hero dreaming of a girl on a nap while he moves to a new town.
-Then he discovers that she actually lives in said town...
+Then he discovers that she lives in said town...
 And he wants to figure out how to win her heart.

 - Chrono Cross starts with a dream sequence dungeon featuring the protagonist Serge, a random third party member, and most significantly his future significant other, Kid.

 - Played with in the beginning of Shin Megami Tensei I: during the game's opening dream sequence, the protagonist is asked to name his two (male) allies who will eventually become the Law Hero and the Chaos Hero, and depending on your choices one or both will be at your throat by the end of the game before meeting a mysterious woman named Yuriko who claims to be the protagonist's "eternal partner".
-She's actually none other than Lilith, and she plans to create a new humankind with the protagonist.
+She's none other than Lilith, and she plans to create a new humankind with the protagonist.